zlatanvasovic/hackwork/README.md

 > Layout-based PHP micro framework for full-stack HTML5 sites

-You can also make HTML4 sites with Hackwork, it doesn't care.
+You can also make HTML4 sites with Hackwork, don't worry.
 Minimum PHP version is 5.2.17.

 ## Table of contents